 The university recently decided to conduct only one training cruise per year instead of two. this may have resulted in a significant reduction in our enrollment.
 The Marine Transportation program could be grown by admitting more students.
 However, the faculty from the department recognize that the program is expensive.
+The University is planning to make two cruises during Summer 2021.
+This is primarily because of the issues arising form COVID-19.

 An ad hoc MT curriculum review and revision committee has been formed.
-Our goals are to: reduce the number of units, find efficiencies within the curriculum, eliminate courses that no longer meet the needs of the program or are in excess of what is required, to modernize the curriculum, and to create a transfer curriculum.
+Our goals are to: reduce the number of units, find efficiencies within the curriculum, eliminate courses that no longer meet the needs of the program or are in excess of what is required, to modernize the curriculum, and to create a Transfer Curriculum.